DanielMarinGil/Fintech-Transactions-Analytics/README.md

 ---

 ### How to Run
+1. Run 'Data_sample.ipynb' to generte the synthetic data.
-1. Run `Database_logic.sql` to initialize the cleaned views.
+2. Run 'Database_logic.sql' to initialize the cleaned views.
-2. Execute `Risk_analysis_engine.py` to generate the segments.
+3. Execute 'Risk_analysis_engine.py' to generate the segments.
-3. Open `Fintech_dashboard.pbix` to view the interactive insights.
+4. Open 'Fintech_dashboard.pbix' to view the interactive insights.

 ---